Brightgate/product/README.md

 It may take a little while for all of the services to come online; some will pause in the `blocked` state waiting for a dependency.

-# Running from Installed Packages
+# Running from Installed Packages, Debian/Raspbian

 We deliver two services on the appliance: `ap.mcp` and `brightgate-appliance`.
 The former simply starts the master control process, while the latter launches